juice-shop/multi-juicer/readme.md

 - 3.5 GB RAM (min 1 GB, limit = 3.5GB)
 - 8GB HD (min 3 GB, limit = 8GB)

 ### Running this on minikube
 A 3-6 contestant game can be played on a local minikube with updated cpu & memory settings (e.g. 6 virtual CPUs, 9 GB ram).

 ### Running this on AWS EKS with larger groups
 A 100 contestant game can be played on the AWS setup, which will require around 200 (100-250) CPUs, 300 (250-350) GB Ram, and 800 GB of storage available in the cluster.
 Note that we have configured everything based on autoscaling in AWS.
 This means that you can often start with a cluster about 20% of the size of the "limit" numbers and then see how things evolve.
-Note that this is only the case when all players are very actively fuzzing the WrongSecrets app, while runnign heavy appss on their Webtops.
-Very often, you will see that you are using just 25% of what is painted here.
+You will hardly hit those limits, unless all players are very actively fuzzing the WrongSecrets app, while runnign heavy appss on their Webtops.
+Instead, you will see that you are using just 25% of what is provided in numbers here.
 So, by using our terraform (including an autoscaling managed nodegroup), you can reduce the cost of your CTF by a lot!

 ## Status - Experimental release